jwebster45206/d20/README.md

 }
 ```

-## Contributing

-This library aims to provide a solid foundation for D20-based gaming applications while maintaining compatibility with 5e SRD conventions.
-Contributions should:

-1. Follow 5e SRD guidelines and terminology
-2. Maintain clean, testable interfaces
-3. Include comprehensive documentation
-4. Add appropriate test coverage

-## License

-This project is licensed under the MIT License.
-Content inspired by or derived from the D&D 5th Edition System Reference Document is used under the Creative Commons Attribution 4.0 International License.

 ## References

 - [D&D 5th Edition System Reference Document](https://dnd.wizards.com/resources/systems-reference-document)
 - [5e SRD CC-BY License](https://creativecommons.org/licenses/by/4.0/)

 ## Implementation Plan - v0 (Code Agent friend, this section is just for you!)